Parade of the Fat Ox at the Paris Carnival: Possible origins of the festival

 Detail of the map of Berty, where the "Maison des Trois Estaulx et du Beuf violé" is located.

 The fable of the Egyptian origin of the Bœuf Gras, as seen by Charles Gillot in 1884.

 The precise origins and date of this festival, also referred to as Bœuf violé or viellé, Bœuf villé, or Bœuf violé, remain a subject of scholarly debate.
 The festival's historical evolution, particularly the role of the ox in parading through the city to the sound of the viol or hurdy-gurdy, is a topic of interest.

 A document dating to 1274 makes reference to a "House of the Three Estaulx and the Violled Ox," which is understood to be a sign depicting three market stalls and an ox parading to music.
 This house is also depicted on Sheet 9 of the Berty Archaeological Map of Paris.
 However, there is an absence of definitive evidence linking this reference explicitly to the Parade of the Fat Ox.

-Some explanations claim that the event is a remnant of an ancient pagan ritual.
+Some explanations claim that the event is a remnant of an ancient pre-Christian ritual.
 In a 1739 issue of Mercure de France describing the Parade of the Fat Ox, it states: "This very old custom appears to be a remnant of certain pagan festivals, particularly sacrifices offered to false gods.
 Indeed, the butcher boys dress for this ceremony much like the slaves of sacrificers; the Fat Ox is adorned in the same manner as those sacrificed as victims, and the butchers carry instruments similar to those used in sacrifices."
 In a 1783 issue of Correspondance Secrète, the festival reminded a spectator of "the Bacchanalia and the mysteries of the Egyptians."
 In the 1805 program, the poet, songwriter, playwright, and satirist Antoine-Pierre-Augustin de Piis compared it to a "procession of the Apis bull."
 This interpretation was later echoed by Louis-Charles Bizet and Théophile Gautier in 1847, and by Léo Delibes, who composed music in his youth for a comic text illustrating the ancient festival.
 This work gained some fame and was sung in 1891 at the Théâtre des Bouffes-Parisiens by Désiré and Léonce: